StreakyCobra/raposfly/doc/installation.rst

 the ``boot`` partition of the SD card to your system and create an empty ``ssh`` file in it, as explained in the point 3 of `enable ssh`_.

+In order to have it connect to your wifi network, you can use the same method and create an appropriate ``wpa_supplicant.conf`` file as explained in `setting up a raspberry pi headless`_.

 Once this has been done, you can put the SD card in the Rasberry Pi, plug the ethernet cable and power it up.
 The rest of the procedure is meant to be run on the Rasberry Pi directly.
 For this you will need to `find the IP address`_ of